-If you are absent- Email Teachers directly asking for homework, Check Schoology, Check teacher websites for assignments (northfieldschools.org and click on High School) or Call a friend and ask them to bring work home for you.
+If you are absent- Email Teachers directly asking for homework, Check Schoology, Check teacher websites for assignments or Call a friend_and ask them to bring work home for you.

 If you know you will be absent, it is your responsibility to connect with your teachers for your homework in advance.
 You will still need to report your absence to the Attendance Office.